antononcube/SimplifiedMachineLearningWorkflows-book/Part-2-Monadic-Workflows/A-monad-for-Latent-Semantic-Analysis-workflows.md

 ### Contents description

-The document has the following structure.
+The chapter has the following structure.

    + The sections "Package load" and "Data load" obtain the needed code and data.